steviecoaster/ChocoLabs/README.md

 **DISCLAIMER**

-The code provided in this repository is all stuff I use personally is not associate with Chocolatey Software, and cannot be associated with any Support contract(s) you may have when using labs which require a Chocolatey For Business license.
+The code provided in this repository is all stuff I use personally, is not associated with Chocolatey Software, and cannot be associated with any Support contract(s) you may have when using labs which require a Chocolatey For Business license.

 Your mileage may very.
 Use with caution.